How to Get Media Coverage

 - Impact – Does your story have the potential to affect a large number of people?
 What is the audience impact?

 - Unusual – Does your story have the ability to stop people in their tracks?
 Is it considered breaking news?

 If your story has the ability to inform, educate or amuse, it may have what it takes to make headlines.

 Relationships with journalists and publishers can help you obtain news coverage.
 Reach out to a reporter at a news station or a managing editor at a publication and ask what type of story ideas they looking for and how they prefer to receive story ideas.

 Reporters are often expected to pitch story ideas at daily editorial meetings.
 Your story idea can make their job easier, and they like that!

 If you are looking for news coverage, ask for it well in advance.
 Sending a press release one week in advance is ideal for mainstream news outlets, but other publications may require a longer lead time.
 Once you make initial contact with a call or press release, remember to follow up – multiple times if necessary.
 A quick call on the morning of your event also doesn’t hurt.

 Remember, there’s no guarantee that you'll get coverage, so don't put all your eggs in one basket.
 Be sure to reach out to multiple media outlets.
 Finally, the best time of day to contact a media outlet is in the morning – never call during news time or in the afternoon when deadlines are looming.

 What to do/say when you get the interview

-Sloane Heffernan is an Emmy Award-winning journalist and longtime reporter for WRAL-TV.
-Sloane recently stepped out from in front of the camera to launch Storymore, which works with businesses to clarify their messages and bring their unique stories to life with click-worthy digital content.
+Sloane Heffernan is an Emmy Award-winning journalist and longtime reporter for WRAL-TV in Raleigh.
+She stepped out from in front of the camera to launch Storymore, which works with businesses to clarify their messages and bring their unique stories to life with click-worthy digital content.